briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     this section is received, as evidenced by a receipt signed by any person, or the towing service or storage facility has been notified that delivery was not possible, the towing service or storage facility, if authorized under subsection (B) of Ohio R.C.
-4505.101, may initiate the process for obtaining a certificate of title to the motor vehicle as provided in that section.
+[4505.101][ORC Section 4505.101], may initiate the process for obtaining a certificate of title to the motor vehicle as provided in that section.

     3. _(3)_ A towing service or storage facility that does not receive a signed receipt of notice, or a notification that delivery was not possible, shall not obtain, and shall not attempt to obtain, a certificate of title to the motor vehicle under division (B) of Ohio R.C.
-4505.101.
+[4505.101.][ORC Section 4505.101.]

     4. _(4)_ With respect to a vehicle concerning which a towing service or storage facility is not eligible to obtain title under Ohio R.C.
-4505.101, the towing service or storage facility need only comply with the initial notice required under subsection (f)(1)A. of this section.
+    [4505.101][ORC Section 4505.101], the towing service or storage facility need only comply with the initial notice required under subsection (f)(1)A. of this section.

 7. _(g)_